Mariners vs. Rangers Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has nine doubles, 14 home runs, 19 walks and 49 RBI (53 total hits).
-He has stolen four bases.
+- Adolis Garcia has nine doubles, 14 home runs, 19 walks and 49 RBI (54 total hits).
+He's also swiped four bases.

 Garcia Recent Games